biotite-dev/gecos/doc/theory.rst

       If :math:`\Delta S > 0`, then accept the new conformation with a probability of
       :math:`p = exp \left( \beta(n) \cdot \Delta S \right)` where :math:`\beta(n)`
-      is the inverse temperature according to the exponential annealing schedule
+      is the inverse temperature according to the exponential annealing schedule.

       The initial inverse temperature :math:`\beta_0` as